When a threat is in plain view and in front of you, there is no confusion about whether or not you should prepare to defend yourself.

 An attacker or trespasser has stepped into your territory and comfort zone, and you are forced to take necessary actions to protect yourself and your loved ones.

 But how can you anticipate the threats that wait in the shadows?
-And what if the item you relied upon the most to guarantee your safety was the instrument to destroy your identity?

 You’re not like most gun owners.
 You have Gunowner Identity Theft Coverage.